JERRY SCHEMMEL

 • Contact

 Schemmel is a survivor of United Airlines Flight 232 that crashed in Sioux City, IA on July 19, 1989.
+The crash took the lives of 112 people.

-Schemmel is the author of two books.
-Chosen To Live was published in 1996 and chronicles his
+was published in 1996 and chronicles

-experience in surviving UA Flight 232.
+his experience in surviving UA Flight 232.

 evangelical outreach booklet.

-Chosen To Love
+Chosen To Live

 www.amazon.com/Chosen-Live-Inspiring-Survivor-Schemmel